gtolomei/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Gabriele Tolomei is Assistant Professor of Computer Science at the University of Padova, Italy.
-His research interests include web search, (robust) machine learning, and computational advertising.
+His research interests include *web search*, *(robust) machine learning*, and *computational advertising*.